konexios/konexios-embedded/SAMW25-ECC608A-ACT2018/README.md

 The system includes a UART based terminal application that allow a user to set variables, display variables, and command the system to execute different functions.
 By default this menu is shown on startup

-The UART settings are 115200 buad 8-N-1.
+The UART settings are 115200 baud 8-N-1.
 Putty is the preferred terminal application to connect to the example system. [https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html]

 Instructions on connecting to the device can be found here: [http://bit.ly/2mP6S5k]